mrebin309-dotcom/rebinm25/README.md

 ### **Getting Started**
 1. Launch the desktop app
+2. Sign up for a new account or sign in
-2. Start by adding your first product
+3. Start by adding your first product
-3. Create a quick sale to test the system
+4. Create a quick sale to test the system
+5. Generate invoices and receipts
-4. Explore the analytics dashboard
+6. Explore the advanced analytics dashboard

 ### **Quick Actions**
 - **Ctrl+N** - New Sale